Enforcing Legal Arrangements

 Divorce may be the end of your marriage, but it is not always the end of your legal concerns.
 If your former spouse has failed to follow the orders of the court, that failure can damage your children, your finances and more.
 However, there are legal actions that can be taken to ensure that the other party upholds their responsibilities.

-At Law Office of Ada M. Barreto, P.A., we have more than two decades of experience serving the family law needs of clients in Miami and the surrounding area.
-We can work with you to defend your rights and to ensure that both you and your former spouse uphold your agreements.
+At Law Office of Ada M. Barreto, P.A., our family law attorney has more than two decades of experience serving the family law needs of clients in Miami and the surrounding area.
+Our team can work with you to defend your rights and to ensure that both you and your former spouse uphold your agreements.
 We can help you decide whether the other party has taken an action that can be seen as contempt, take appropriate actions against your former spouse and protect your family.

 Ensuring That Agreements Are Not Taken Lightly